nikolanovoselec/m365-mcp-server/OPERATIONS.md

 ### Alerting Thresholds

 Proactive alerting ensures rapid response to issues before they escalate.
-These thresholds are based on operational experience and should be adjusted based on your specific usage patterns and SLA requirements.
+These thresholds are based on operational experience and should be adjusted based on specific usage patterns and SLA requirements.

 Configure alerts for critical conditions: